Chiang Mai, Northern Thailand, Thailand

 Bangkok, Ayutthaya, Chiang Mai, Khao Lak

-- This food-lover's dream takes you to busy Bangkok, deserted Ayutthaya, charming Chiang Mai and the tropical beaches of the West Coast, discovering new dishes and flavors as you go.
+- This food-lover's dream takes you to busy Bangkok, deserted Ayutthaya, charming Chiang Mai and the tropical beaches of the West Coast, discovering new dishes and flavours as you go.

 - Chiang Mai is famous for its authentic temples and local markets, the perfect place for meeting friendly locals and swapping tips.